Zero-Shot Compositional Policy Learning via Language Grounding: BabyAI++ platform for zero-shot compositional learning

-\paragraph{BabyAI++ Levels} We build BabyAI++ levels (see partial list in Tab.~\ref{tab:env}) upon BabyAI levels.
-By enabling different variable dynamics - one BabyAI level can be extended into multiple BabyAI++ levels.
 To evaluate language grounding, we partition every level into \emph{training} and \emph{testing} configurations.
-In the training configuration, the agent is exposed to all tile and colors types in the level, but some combinations of color-type pairs are held-out (see Tab.~\ref{tab:env_heldout} in Appendix~\ref{ap:train_test_config}).
+In the training configuration, the agent is exposed to all tile and colors types in the level, but some combinations of color-type pairs are held-out.
+For reference, we list complete training configurations in Table~\ref{tab:env_heldout} and report the training successful rate for IL/RL agents.
 In the testing configuration, all color-type pairs are enabled.
 Hence, the agent needs to use language grounding to associate the type of the tile to the color when encountering new color-type pairs at test time.
+The held-out pairrings are deferred to Appendix.